acm-uiuc/til/_til/vim/increment-all-the-numbers.md

+---
-# Increment All The Numbers
+title: Increment All The Numbers
+category: vim
+---

 Vim's substitution feature can be used for more than simple static text replacement.
 Each replacement can be the result of some operation on the